Member of Rouvikonas faces felony charge for vandalism of Parliament

 Some also say that the existing legal framework prevents them from taking more forceful action to make arrests.

-Greek Police are aware of the identity of a number of members, including a leading figure who has a Facebook account and writes on an anarchist website.
+Greek Police are aware of the identity of a number of members, including a leading div who has a Facebook account and writes on an anarchist website.

 Tea and sympathy from Dragasakis

 Main opposition New Democracy (among other parties) has long maintained that there are links between SYRIZA and anarchist groups, and even accused terrorists whose trials they have attended.

 The ruling party has steadfastly and vehemently denied both allegations, asserting that this is not the way of the left-wing.